marianoguerra/little-riak-core-book/_sources/starting.txt

 Playing with Clustering
 -----------------------

-Before starting to add features, let's first play with clustering so we undertand all those config files above work.
+Before starting to add features, let's first play with clustering so we understand all those config files above work.

 Build 3 releases that can run on the same machine::